Create a Log Analytics workspace in the Azure portal

 In the Azure portal, click All services.
 In the list of resources, type Log Analytics.
 As you begin typing, the list filters based on your input.
 Select Log Analytics workspaces.

-Click Add, and then select choices for the following items:
+Click Add, and then provide values for the following options:

 Select a Subscription to link to by selecting from the drop-down list if the default selected is not appropriate.